Alegrías (flamenco): Structure

 The copla or stanza of the alegrías usually consists of four octosyllabic verses or is the stanza that receives the same name: alegría.
 Its melody is of festive character and incites to dance.
 Its rhythm is conditioned by the meter of the soleá, but it differs from it in that its tempo is much faster.

 Origin

 The alegría seems to derive from the Aragonese jota, which took root in Cadiz during the French occupation and the celebration of the Cortes de Cadiz.
 That is why its classic lyrics contain so many references to the Virgen del Pilar, the Ebro River, and Navarre.

-It is believed that Enrique Butrón fixed the current flamenco style of alegrías and Ignacio Espeleta who introduced the characteristic "tiriti, tran, tran...".
+It is believed that Enrique Butrón fixed the current flamenco style of alegrías and Ignacio Espeleta introduced the characteristic "tiriti, tran, tran...".
 Some of the best known interpreters of alegrías are Enrique el Mellizo, Chato de la Isla, Pinini, Pericón de Cádiz, Aurelio Sellés, La Perla de Cádiz, Chano Lobato and El Folli.

 In Cadiz, the National Competition of Alegrías is held annually.